Last Updated on January 22, 2023

 With plenty of fun comments from the many-eyed crime lord himself, such as “Music is stupid.
 Wait.
 I changed my mind.
 Music is fun,” this is an excellent addition to any enthusiast’s shelf.

-Mordenkainen’s Tomb of Foes (MToF)
+Mordenkainen’s Tome of Foes (MToF)

 Written by the famous wizard Mordenkainen, the namesake of Mordenkainen’s Magnificent Mansion, this book is part bestiary and part deep dive into lore, much like Volo’s guide.